algosup/2024-2025-project-2-serious-game-team-3/documents/Functional Specification/FunctionalSpecifications.md

 - **Visual style**: Use a consistent theme representing sustainability.
 Green and blue tones dominate the palette, with red for pollution and warnings.
 Icons should intuitively represent buildings, energy, and pollution.

-## VII.
+## VIII.
 Non-functional requirements

 - **Performance**: Ensure the game runs smoothly at 60 FPS on mid-range devices.

-- **[Scalability](#xii-glossary)**: The game must handle large-scale city data without issues.
+- **[Scalability](xvi-glossary)**: The game must handle large-scale city data without issues.
 The MVP introduces base data management, while future versions implement optimizations.

 - **Accessibility**: Adjustable text sizes, colorblind-friendly palettes, and simplified UI modes for younger audiences or those with impairments.

-## VIII.
+## IX.
 Win / lose conditions

 - **Win condition**: